Spectroscopy

 Alignment for Spectroscopy

-Alignment of the electron beam, cathodoluminescence system, and sample are critical to capturing spectra with the highest signal-to-noise ratio and spectral resolution.
-Please refer to the alignment discussion to discover why this step is critical and the steps to take to capture the highest quality spectra.
+The alignment of the electron beam, cathodoluminescence system, and the sample are critical to capturing spectra with the highest signal-to-noise ratio and spectral resolution.
+Please refer to the alignment discussion to discover why this step is critical and the steps to take to capture the highest-quality spectra

-Go from the spectra on the left to the high-quality spectra on the right.
+Go from the left to the high-quality spectra on the right.

 Collecting Spectra